TRUSTED BY PRIVATE CLIENTS, FAMILIES & SOLICITORS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 Our Health and Welfare Services provides a named practitioner for life.
 Here for you when you need us!

-What is a Power of Attorney for Health & Welfare?
+What is a Health & Welfare Attorney or Deputy?

 A Lasting Power of Attorney for Health and Welfare is a legal document that enables you to appoint someone you trust to make crucial decisions regarding your health and welfare if you are unable to make these decisions yourself.